 $SysReset Folder in Windows 11/10

-Using this report you can try troubleshooting steps to identify why the Reset operation may have failed.
-If you don’t intend to utilize the logged information in the folder, you may safely delete the folder.
+Using this report, you can try the troubleshooting steps to identify why the Reset operation may have failed.
+If you don’t intend to use the logged information in the folder, you may safely delete it.

 Can you delete $SysReset folder?

-Yes, it is safe to Can you delete the $SysReset folder on your Windows PC.
-Just follow the process laid down in this post to directly delete the folder.
+Yes, it is safe to delete the $SysReset folder on your Windows PC.
+Just follow the process laid out in this post to directly delete the folder.

 Read: What is $GetCurrent folder and is it safe to delete it?